BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
 Data from a bike sharing program is imported and briefly explored using correlations and a histogram.
-Feature engineering the values in the hour column into one of four 6-hour periods.
-The data is then fed into three machine learning models and their accuracy is compared using root mean squared errors.<p>
+Some feature engineering is done to improve the data's suitability for machine learning models.
+Next, the dataset is used to train three different machine learning models.
+Their accuracy is compared using root mean squared errors.<p>

 Libraries used:<p>
 <li>pandas</li>